 To conclude, Big Sean dropped a solid project here giving us a mix of bangers, tracks he talks to us in and R&B inspired songs.
 Sean succeeds at all areas a few times (bar the R&B side) and even if not every song hits there's some versatility on here.
 The beats are nice, features exciting, rapping good - but the main issue is 21 tracks wasn't needed and if it was cut down it would've been a great project.
 The skits on here added to the Detroit theme well as 3 different people (Dave Chapelle, Stevie Wonder & Erykah Badu) give us enjoyable stories related to the city.
 Despite the length, it wasn't hard to sit through and I'm impressed by this project - it's one of his better albums.

-FAVOURITE TRACKS: Why Would I Stop?, Deep Reverence, Wolves, Harder Than My Demons, Everything That's Missing, ZTFO, Lithuania, Full Circle, Don Life, Still I Rise
+FAVOURITE TRACKS: Why Would I Stop?, Lucky Me, Deep Reverence, Wolves, Everything That's Missing, ZTFO, Lithuania, Still I Rise

 LEAST FAVOURITE TRACK: Time In